Sociology Matters Autumn 2020

 Katherine Stovel

 Patricia Louie joined us this summer as a new Assistant Professor of Sociology.
 Pat received her PhD in Sociology from the University of Toronto, where she specialized in the study of health disparities.
 Just before she arrived in Seattle, Pat was quoted in The Washington Post about her research on the underrepresentation of darker skin tones in medical textbooks.
-This fall, she will be… Read more
+This fall,… Read more

 Graduate student Ian Kennedy has published a paper in Social Forces that takes a closer look at how rental ads may contribute to continuing Seattle's long history of residential segregation.
 The study was co-authored by alum Chris Hess (PhD 2019), Amandalynne Paullada and Sarah Chasins.
-Hess is now a postdoctoral scholar in the Department of Policy Analysis and Management at Cornell… Read more
+Hess is now a postdoctoral scholar in the Department of Policy Analysis and… Read more

 John Leverso’s path to a PhD in Sociology is not a typical one: a young man who grew up in Chicago, he was incarcerated from 2001 - 2012.
 While serving his sentence John earned his GED, and then began taking classes through a local community college with the long-term goal of earning a bachelor’s degree.
 John wrote his application to the University of Illinois at Chicago on a prison typewriter.
-Though still behind bars, John excelled in college and forged relationships with several of his… Read more
+Though still behind bars, John excelled in college and… Read more

 Support Sociology